sgtclark90/router-context-api-lab/lab_instructions.md

 ### 3. **Building Components and Pages**:

-#### Components:
+- #### Components:

-##### 1. **SearchBar** (`components/SearchBar.jsx`):
+  - **SearchBar** (`components/SearchBar.jsx`):
     - This component contains an input field and a button.
     - Users type a movie's name or keyword into the input field.
     - The search should be initiated when the button is clicked or the enter key is pressed.

-##### 2. **MovieItem** (`components/MovieItem.jsx`):
+  - **MovieItem** (`components/MovieItem.jsx`):
     - This component is responsible for displaying a single movie result.
     - It should accept a movie object as a prop and display essential details like the title, year, and poster image.
     - The movie's title or image can be made clickable to navigate to its detailed info.

-##### 3. **MovieList** (`components/MovieList.jsx`):
+  - **MovieList** (`components/MovieList.jsx`):
     - This component will display a list of movies based on the search term.
     - Use the `MovieItem` component to render each movie.
     - If no movies are found, display an appropriate message to the user.
     - Consider showing a "Loading..." message while fetching the movies.

-#### Pages:
+- #### Pages:

-##### 1. **HomePage** (`pages/HomePage.jsx`):
+  - **HomePage** (`pages/HomePage.jsx`):
     - This is the landing page of the application.
 You can provide a brief description of the application or any other relevant information here.
     - It should also include the `SearchBar` to allow users to initiate movie searches.

-##### 2. **SearchPage** (`pages/SearchPage.jsx`):
+  - **SearchPage** (`pages/SearchPage.jsx`):
      - This page will display the search results.
      - It should prominently feature the `MovieList` component.
      - You can also incorporate the `SearchBar` at the top to allow users to refine or change their search.

-##### 3. **MovieDetailsPage** (`pages/MovieDetailsPage.jsx`):
+  - **MovieDetailsPage** (`pages/MovieDetailsPage.jsx`):
      - This page displays detailed information about a specific movie.
      - The movie's detailed attributes, like its plot, actors, ratings, etc., should be prominently displayed.
      - Provide a back button or link for users to return to the search results or home page.

-##### 4. **NotFoundPage** (`pages/NotFoundPage.jsx`):
+  - **NotFoundPage** (`pages/NotFoundPage.jsx`):
      - This page will be displayed if a user tries to navigate to a route that doesn't exist.
      - A simple message like "404: Page Not Found" should suffice.
 Consider adding a link to navigate back to the home page.

-### 4. **Component Integration**:
+### 4. **Component Integration and Routing**:

    - Modify `App.js` to include your components.
    - Make sure to wrap any components that require access to the `MovieContext` within its provider.
+   - Wrap your application components with the `BrowserRouter` (you can alias it as `Router` when importing).
+   - Define the following paths using the `Route` component:
+      - The landing page at path `"/"` which should render the HomePage.
+      - The search results at path `"/search"` which should render the SearchPage.
+      - The movie details at path `"/movie/:id"` which should render the MovieDetailsPage.
+The :id segment will capture the movie's ID dynamically.
+      - A catch-all route using the path `"*"` to render the NotFoundPage.

+   - Linking Between Pages:
+      - In the `MovieItem` component, utilize the Link component from react-router-dom to create links to the respective movie details pages based on the movie's ID.

 ### 5. **Styling**:

-   - Add styling as required.
-You can create CSS files for each component or maintain a central `styles.css` file.
+   - Add at least some basic styling of your own design.
    - Ensure the user interface is intuitive and user-friendly.
+   - Use of Bootstrap or other component libraries is encouraged.
+You don't necessarily have to create separate CSS rules.

 ### 6. **Testing**:

-   - Once all components are integrated and styled, run the application:
+   - Once all components are integrated and styled, run/rerun the application:

      ```bash
      npm start